MicrosoftDocs/win32/desktop-src/UpdateOrchestrator/iupdateorchestratorupdate-performaction.md

 ## Returns
 Returns **S_OK** if the PerformAction was able to start the action, or a failure if not.

-If S_OK is returned then the UpdateOrchestrator will wait for either the Complete or Failed call on the callback supplied.
+If S_OK is returned, then the USO will wait until either [IUpdateOrchestratorActionCallback::ReportCompleted](iupdateorchestratoractioncallback-reportcompleted.md) or [IUpdateOrchestratorActionCallback::ReportFailed](iupdateorchestratoractioncallback-reportfailed.md) is called.

 ## See Also